ysoh286/honours-project-2017/detailed-notes.md

 **Things to keep in mind:** When you get to a point where things start to take longer than expected, build your own.

+## Week 13(01/06 - 15/06): BREAK - student nightmare of exams are under way.

+## Week 12 (25/05 - 01/06): More on webGL/Canvas, Wrap up trendline challenge

+**Wrap up these things before you go on break for the next week for exams/tests :(**

+TODOS:
+Report Draft updates:
+- amend with Paul's feedback
+- Add in iPlots + Mondrian introduction
+- Add/delete some figures that may/not be useful
+- Try using Shinyapps.io?
+WebGL + Canvas - run a speed test + is it easy to talk back to R?
+- Shiny + JS + gridSVG + PNG trendline solution for dealing with large datasets

+DONE:
+- Completed simple DOM solution for trendline reacting to slider! (don't know if you want to extend it further??)

 ## Week 10-11 (11/05 - 25/05): Quick intro to WebGL, Trendline Challenge Part 3, Report Draft v0.1

-TODOS:
-- Trendline challenge part 3.1 - raster + SVG?
-- Get a better idea of how webGL works (why aren't people using webGL more?) + can you interact with it in R?
-- report draft
-- complete DOM solution (...if it's possible)

 **Q: Complete the DOM solution for trendline challenge, extend by adding brushing to generate a smoother over selected points with existing tools and investigate webGL/Plotly, D3, V8.**